Cupping Professionally: Part One

 Don’t linger too long on any coffee, this slows down the process for others but can also make you overthink your impression.
 In general, your first instinct is the right one.
 If you spend too much time with one coffee, you may second guess your sensory descriptors.
 If you can’t describe what you’re smelling or tasting after a few moments, leave the note blank and move on to the next.
 You may get more information on your second pass.

 Also, try to avoid reaching into a set where someone else is smelling or tasting.
 Pay attention to the coffee in front of you, and let others do the same.

-Check back next week to read Part Two of this series, which will cover the fragrance and aroma steps of cupping.
+Click here to read part two of this series, which covers the fragrance and aroma steps of cupping.